akashgit/autoencoding_vi_for_topic_models/README.md

 #### Quick Start:

-This is a tensorflow implementation for both the Neural Topic Models mentioned in the paper.
+This is a tensorflow implementation for both of the Autoencoded Topic Models mentioned in the paper.
 ---
 To run the `prodLDA` model in the `20Newgroup` dataset: